azevedolab/sandres/README.md

 DeltaG Dataset

-Here you find a zip file (https://github.com/azevedolab/sandres/blob/master/Bitencourt-Ferreira_de_Azevedo_Jr_DeltaG_2018.zip) with all necessary files to generate a machine-learning model to predict Gibbs free energy of binding for protein-ligand complexes as described by Bitencourt-Ferreira & de Azevedo Jr, 2018.
+Here you find a zip file (https://github.com/azevedolab/sandres/blob/master/Bitencourt-Ferreira_de_Azevedo_Jr_DeltaG_2018.zip) with all necessary files to generate a machine-learning model to predict Gibbs free energy of binding for protein-ligand complexes as described by Bitencourt-Ferreira & de Azevedo Jr., 2018.

+HIV-1 Protease Dataset

+Here you find a zip file (https://github.com/azevedolab/sandres/blob/master/Pintro_Azevedo_HIV1_PR_Comb_Chem_High_Throughput_Screen_2017.zip) with all necessary files to generate a machine-learning model to inhibition constant (Ki) for protease-ligand complexes as described by Pintro & de Azevedo Jr., 2017.

 Tutorials